Ending your tenancy

-You will need to give four weeks’ notice, by completing the Trust’s termination form, please call into your local shop or contact 01952 217100 to request a form.
+You will need to give four weeks’ notice, by completing the Group’s termination form, please call into your local shop or contact 01952 217100 to request a form.
 The termination date is set from the following Monday after the date we received your notice.

 Please ensure you provide us with a current telephone number and forwarding address.